babolivier/grafana-dashboards-manager/README.md

 go get github.com/constabulary/gb/...
 ```

-It can then be built by cloning the repository and running
+It can then be built by cloning this repository and running

 ```bash
 cd grafana-dashboard-manager